prometheusresearch/baseline-codebase/src/rex.deploy/README.rst

     The previous name of the table.

 `present`: ``true`` (default) or ``false``
-    Indicates whether the table exists in thee database.
+    Indicates whether the table exists in the database.

 `with`: [...]
     List of facts related to the table.
 Facts listed here have their ``of``